crim-ca/crims2s/README.md

 ### Ressources used

+* Data preparation done over a SLURM cluster.
+* Training performed on GPUs, most often a GTX 1080 Ti.
+No multi-GPU setup ended up being used in our final pipeline.

+### Data used

+* Multiple fields from the ECMWF hindcasts/forecasts.
+See the `crims2s/conf/fields/both_easy.yaml` file for a complete list.
+* `t2m` and `tp` from NCEP and ECCC.
+* `orog` for ECMWF, which was not downloaded through renku, but we provide the file in our repo.

 ### Safeguards to prevent overfitting
 If the organizers suspect overfitting, your contribution can be disqualified.
-* [ ] We did not use 2020 observations in training (explicit overfitting and cheating)
+* [x] We did not use 2020 observations in training (explicit overfitting and cheating)
-* [ ] We did not repeatedly verify my model on 2020 observations and incrementally improved my RPSS (implicit overfitting)
+* [x] We did not repeatedly verify my model on 2020 observations and incrementally improved my RPSS (implicit overfitting)
 * [ ] We provide RPSS scores for the training period with script skill_by_year, see in section 6.3 predict.
-* [ ] We tried our best to prevent data leakage?wprov=sfti1).
+* [x] We tried our best to prevent data leakage.
-* [ ] We honor the train-validate-test split principle.
+* [x] We honor the train-validate-test split principle.
 This means that the hindcast data is split into train and validate, whereas test is withheld.
+    - In the final push to improve our results, we use the validation set for training.
+    That is, we ran the training once with a validation set to determine all the hyperparameters.
+Then we fixed the hyperparameters and ran the training again using the training set + the validation set.
+The test set is in a separate folder and was never loaded for training purposes.
-* [ ] We did not use test explicitly in training or implicitly in incrementally adjusting parameters.
+* [x] We did not use test explicitly in training or implicitly in incrementally adjusting parameters.
-* [ ] We considered cross-validation.
+* [x] We considered cross-validation.
+    - Our validation strategy was not precisely a cross validation.
+Since we use data from all three centers (ECMWF, ECCC and NCEP), we used years 2010, 2017 and 2019 as validation years.
+That way, we have at least one validation year where the data is available for each center.

 ### Safeguards for Reproducibility
 Notebook/code must be independently reproducible from scratch by the organizers (after the competition), if not possible: no prize
-* [ ] All training data is publicly available (no pre-trained private neural networks, as they are not reproducible for us)
+* [x] All training data is publicly available (no pre-trained private neural networks, as they are not reproducible for us)
+    - All the data was downloaded from renku, except the orography which we provide in the repo.
-* [ ] Code is well documented, readable and reproducible.
+* [x] Code is well documented, readable and reproducible.
-* [ ] Code to reproduce training and predictions is preferred to run within a day on the described architecture.
+* [x] Code to reproduce training and predictions is preferred to run within a day on the described architecture.
 If the training takes longer than a day, please justify why this is needed.
 Please do not submit training piplelines, which take weeks to train.
+    - Our models comprises deep neural architecture which typically train over many days depending on the GPU power used.
+In our case, the training of parts of the models lasts about two days on a GTX 1080 ti.
+There training times are not out of the ordinary for a convolutional neural network in our experience.
+    - The data preparation step lasts about an hour for us, but is is done using about 53 jobs in parallel on a computing cluster.
+That means that it could take more than 24hrs if only consumer-grade equipment is used.
+The usage of so many data is justified by common principles in deep machine learning where data volumes typically improve model performance.

 ## Model architecture